TheSweeterMan/TBD/README.md

 Step 6

-Solder wires that acquire soldering.
+Solder wires that acquire soldering and get rid of any excess wiring.

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/Soldering/step6.PNG)